article · Certification difficulty & pass rates

 Is the PenTest+ passing score the same thing as a pass rate?

 No. A passing score is the score a candidate must reach.
 A pass rate is the share of candidates who pass.
-This rewrite does not publish a PenTest+ passing-score value because the current structure row used here has no supported passing-score note.
+The 2026-07-21 live verification adds the passing score: 750 on a scale of 100-900, as stated on the official page.

 What PenTest+ facts are source-backed here?

-The current seed supports PT0-003, maximum 90 questions, 165 minutes, mixed multiple-choice and performance-based format, review-only domain weights, 439 USD exam-fee context, no prerequisite stated, and 3 to 4 years of recommended penetration tester experience with Network+ and Security+ or equivalent knowledge.
+The live-verified facts (2026-07-21) are PT0-003, maximum 90 questions, 165 minutes, mixed multiple-choice and performance-based format, and a passing score of 750 on a scale of 100-900, plus domain weights awaiting re-verification, 439 USD exam-fee context, no prerequisite stated, and 3 to 4 years of recommended penetration tester experience with Network+ and Security+ or equivalent knowledge.

 Is CompTIA PenTest+ hard?

-PenTest+ is intermediate and hands-on.
-The best evidence is the official domain map plus the recommended background of 3 to 4 years in a penetration tester job role with Network+ and Security+ or equivalent knowledge.
+RoleMath does not assign an independent difficulty label.
+The best readiness indicators are the official domain map and CompTIA's recommended background of 3 to 4 years in a penetration tester job role with Network+ and Security+ or equivalent knowledge.
 Difficulty depends on your security and lab background, not a public pass-rate rumor.

 Does PenTest+ guarantee a penetration-testing job or salary?